5 minute read

 Crown Commercial Service

-The Digital Marketplace is managed by the Crown Commercial Service (CSS).
+The Digital Marketplace is managed by the Crown Commercial Service (CCS).
 The function of the CSS is to promote and improve the commercial and procurement endeavours of the UK Government.

-The G-Cloud 12 Framework is straightforward and easy to use.
-There’s no need for registration, simply head over to the Digital Marketplace and select “Find cloud hosting, software and support”.
+The G-Cloud 14 Framework is straightforward and easy to use.
+There’s no G-Cloud 14 registration or G-Cloud 14 login; simply head over to the Digital Marketplace to find cloud hosting, software and support.

 Once you’re in the right place, it’s advised that you write down a list of requirements to help narrow down your search and check whether you need budget approval for a new service.

-You can then begin your search for a service by searching on keywords or terms, or by choosing from categories such as cloud hosting, cloud software, cloud support, or simply browsing through all services.
+You can then search for a service by searching on keywords or terms.
+Choose from categories such as cloud hosting, software, and support, or browse through all services.
 Filters, such as supplier type and user support, can also help you refine your search.

 Once you’ve found your top suppliers, export a list of the services you’ve found.
 Use the service descriptions and contact details to assess your options and award a contract to the G-Cloud supplier of your choice.

-AI has become a prominent feature in the shift towards digital transformation.
-Therefore, the G-Cloud 12 Framework has included new standards for AI, including a clause that ensures suppliers and buyers use AI ethically, fairly, and securely.
+The G-Cloud 14 Framework also covers standards for AI, including a clause that ensures suppliers and buyers use AI ethically, fairly, and securely.

 Service definitions

-The G-Cloud service is beneficial for all parties involved, as it fosters business and strengthens the development of digital transformation and automation.
+The G-Cloud service benefits all parties involved, fostering business and strengthening the development of digital transformation and automation.

 Benefits to public sector organisations